steinerML/OpenCV---read-display-write/README.md

-# OpenCV read display write
+# OpenCV Read, Display, Write.
 Read, Display and Write an Image using OpenCV
 ## Contents: